 One of the technology tools that Aeri found helpful in her first year at UC San Diego was the screencasting service available through podcast.ucsd.edu.
 Faculty can sign up for the service to have their lecture slides and other projected material captured along with the audio from their lecture for later review by their students.
 “It helped when I was stuck studying on a specific spot,” she explained.
 “I would go to that section and I would re-listen to what [my professor] said.
 I thought that was extremely helpful.”

 A service that Aeri wishes she had known about sooner was the GoVirtual computing lab, which gives students using a broadband connection access to University-licensed software anytime, anywhere.
 “There’s so much good, well-known software that you can use through it, like Photoshop and MATLAB and other stuff that would be really helpful,” she said.
 “That was something I wish I [had] utilized my first year here.
 I didn’t know we had Photoshop and Illustrator and all those things.”

 In addition to working at the Help Desk, Aeri is also involved in groups on campus, including Theta Tau, the coed engineering fraternity, which she joined in her first quarter on campus.
 “That gave me a lot of brand-new perspectives because of the other people who were older, like second, third, and fourth years, and a lot of them already have experience in the industry interning and [know] what classes to take.”

 The next time you have a technology question or issue, stop by the ACMS Help Desk to get assistance from Aeri and her fellow Help Desk/ResNet Technicians.
 Welcome to the team Aeri!

-The Student Scoop is a series of articles that finds out from students how they are using technology provided by Academic Computing & Media Services at UC San Diego.
+The Student Scoop features UC San Diego students and explores how technology provided by Academic Computing & Media Services intersects with their lives on campus.
 Keep checking back for more interviews to find out what students really think about technology at UC San Diego inside and outside of the classroom!